 Throughout our enforced closure due to COVID-19, we have been determined to enable an effective and safe re-opening of HGS.
 Indeed, our commitment to return to educational provision in a setting we value has enabled us to determine the priorities and processes to inform and shape each stage of our plans.

 We will continue to put the health, safety and well-being of our community at the forefront of our plans as we consider how students can best access lessons, pastoral care and activities in September.
 Whilst there still remains much uncertainty on what government guidelines will be in place in September, we are developing appropriate contingency arrangements and protocols which will allow us to carefully but confidently move towards welcoming students back to School.
+At this time the updated government guidelines have not been produced and circulated to schools.

 You will notice that some details which follow assert a definite action which we have undertaken or will be taking; others remain provisional at this stage.
 By having the facility to employ measures, perhaps in advance of requiring them, we will be better able to adapt to what is likely to be the evolving situation.

 We know that you will have many questions about how the school will look in September and we thought it would be useful to summarise the key information for ease of reference.
 As the summer progresses, we will update these pages so as to keep all members of the School community informed.
+This is the most up to date information that we have to share with you.

 Health and Hygiene